tavaresgmg/tavaresgmg/README.md

 - 🌱 I’m currently learning **C language and Python**

-- 👯 I’m looking to collaborate on **Project with algoritm and network**
+- 👯 I’m looking to collaborate on **Project with algorithm and network**

 - 📫 How to reach me **tavaresgmg@gmail.com**